£10.99 – £21.49

 Harvest: Early August to September

-This ruderal accession is from Mansehra District, a mountainous region of northern Pakistan.
+A wild-type accession from Mansehra District, a mountainous region of northern Pakistan.
 To its east is Kashmir and to the north is the Hindu Kush.

 ‘Wild’ or weedy plants such as this are popularly referred to as ‘Ruderalis’.
 This population from Mansehra is a ruderal ‘drug’ type.
-It can be classified as Cannabis sativa ssp. indica var. kafiristanica (Small & Cronquist).
-By contrast, the fully domesticated strain cultivated to the north in Chitral belongs to Cannabis sativa ssp. indica var. indica (Small & Cronquist).
+It can be classified as C. sativa subsp. indica var. himalayensis

-Ruderal Cannabis is a crucial resource for crop breeders.
-These populations are highly biodiverse and are likely to have developed numerous adaptations to disease and extremes of climate.
-As yet, no significant efforts have been made by public or private gene banks to create adequate long-term stores of ssp. indica germplasm.
+Wild-type Cannabis is a crucial resource for crop breeders.
+These populations are highly biodiverse and are likely to have developed numerous adaptations to disease, pests, and extremes of climate.
+They’re also a potential source from which to recreate now-extinct domesticates (“landraces“).
+As yet, no significant efforts have been made by public or private gene banks to create adequate long-term stores of subsp. indica germplasm.

-NOTE: Seeds of ruderal Cannabis exhibit variable germiation rates.
+NOTE: Seeds of ruderal Cannabis exhibit slow and uneven germination.